rjspencer/docs/theming.md

 ### if:HasPastEvents
 Check if past events exist for current account.

 Recommended page: EventList
 Global: Yes, this if statement will run anywhere.

+### if:HasUpcomingEvents
+Check if upcoming events exist for the current account

+Recommended page: EventList
+Global: Yes, this if statement will run anywhere.